HaroldF415/module_003_notes/intro_to_react.md

 A framework on the other hand, is a set of rules and guidelines for building and structuring an application.
 It provides a foundation on which developers can build their application, but it also imposes certain limitations on how the application should be structured and how the code should be written.
 It's like a sorta blueprint for building a house, it gives you the plans but also leaves room for customization.

-When I was researching how to make a presentation about React.js I came across keywords two of them being:
+When I was researching how to make a presentation about React.js I came across some keywords to describe it:

 - Reuseable
 - Dynamic